pariporwal27/snake-game-ai-/README.md

 ##  Solution Approach

-The solution uses:
+The solution employs the following:

-* Deep Q-Learning (DQN) for decision making
+* Deep Q-Learning (DQN)
-* A neural network to predict best actions
+* Neural network for predicting the best action
-* Experience replay (memory) for stable learning
+* Experience replay (memory)
 * Reward-based feedback system

-The agent learns by:
+The agent learns through:

-1. Observing the current state
+1. Observation of the current state
-2. Taking an action
+2. Execution of an action
 3. Receiving a reward or penalty
-4. Updating its knowledge over time
+4. Update of knowledge over time
-5. Using the knowledge for future game
+5. Utilization of the knowledge for the game

 ##  Technologies Used